the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 # Getting Real with an API

 Now it's time to get real with an API, because it can get boring to deal with artificial data.

+If you are not familiar with APIs, I encourage you [to read my journey where I got to know APIs](https://www.robinwieruch.de/what-is-an-api-javascript/).

-Do you know [Hacker News](https://news.ycombinator.com/)?
-It's a great news aggregator.
-You will use the Hacker News API to fetch trending stories from the platform.
+Do you know the [Hacker News](https://news.ycombinator.com/) platform?
+It's a great news aggregator about tech topics.
+In this book, you will use the Hacker News API to fetch trending stories from the platform.
 There is a [basic](https://github.com/HackerNews/API) and [search](https://hn.algolia.com/api) API to get data from the platform.
 The latter one makes sense in your case to search stories on Hacker News.
 You can visit the API specification to get a glimpse of the data structure.

 ## Lifecycle Methods